 What is Shielded Metal Arc Welding (SMAW)?

-Shielded metal arc welding is another type of arc welding process which is also known as stick welding or manual arc welding. it uses a metallic consumable electrode of a proper composition for generating an arc to the workpiece.
-This arc welding process is known as the simplest, less expensive, and most used type of arc welding process.
+Shielded metal arc welding is another type of arc welding process, which is also known as stick welding or manual arc welding.
+It utilizes a metallic consumable electrode with a specific composition to generate an arc on the workpiece.

-The SMAW process works with electrodes coated with a shielding flux, this flux melts together with the electrode metallic core, which forms gas and slag.
+The SMAW process works with electrodes coated with a shielding flux; this flux melts together with the electrode’s metallic core, which forms gas and slag.
 This gas and slag shield the arc and the weld pool, and the flux cleans the metal surface.
-This flux supplies some alloying elements to the weld stabilizes the arc and protects the molten metal from oxidation.

 In other words, the main function of the shielding is to protect the arc and the hot metal from a chemical reaction with constituents of the atmosphere.
-The SMAW process does not need filler metals as the electrode is already coated with fluxing agents, scavengers, and slag formers.
-The filler is obtained from the electrode.

 Related: How Does Metal Inert Gas (MIG) Welding Works?